What is a dissertation?

 - End Matter

-Each section should include specific information, as outlined in the Dissertation Checklist.
+Each section should include specific information, as outlined in Appendix B of the Dissertation Checklist.

 What are the steps to complete a dissertation?